 It seemed like Kane had a legitimate case—and her lawsuit made it all the way to the New York Supreme Court.
 But it stalled there, thanks to the origins of her signature sound.
 The Fleischers trotted out a number of witnesses who claimed they’d heard “boops” and baby talk in nightclubs, cabarets and vaudeville theaters before Kane became famous.

 And then came talk of Baby Esther, the stage name of an African-American performer named Esther Jones.
 Baby Esther’s manager claimed that Kane and her manager had seen Jones perform in 1928, then copied her style.
 This was corroborated by Kane’s manager, says Pointer.
-Baby Esther herself was not available to testify, presumably because she was dead.
-But Fleischer Studios provided a screen test—now lost—of Jones that convinced the judge Kane had copied the singer.
+Baby Esther herself was not available to testify, but Fleischer Studios provided a screen test—now lost—of Jones that convinced the judge Kane had copied the singer.

 To this day, there are no confirmed photos or recordings of Jones, and Jones herself never testified in the lawsuit.
 Nevertheless, says Pointer, “It was just so silly they wanted to get on with it,” bringing the lengthy lawsuit to a close without staging a widespread search for Jones.
 Kane lost the case, and Betty Boop kept on booping.
 A vindictive Max Fleischer even gathered his Betty Boop voice actors on camera to make fun of the lawsuit during a newsreel—and not long after, Betty Boop herself appeared in a cartoon called “Betty Boop’s Trial.”

 As for Kane, she faded from popularity.
 When she died in 1966, the New York Times recalled her as a “once giggly, wiggly brunette”—and told the story of how she squandered her fortune on a failed clothing company.